OpenSourceEconomics/respy/doc/source/tutorial.rst

 minimum     float       minimum value for gradient approximation
 =======     ======      ==========================

 The implemented optimization algorithms vary with the program's version.
 If you request the Python version of the program, you can choose from the ``scipy`` implementations of the BFGS  (Norcedal, 2006) and POWELL (Powell, 1964) algorithm.
 Their implementation details are available `here <http://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.optimize.minimize.html>`_.
-For Fortran, we implemented the BFGS algorithm as well and the NEWUOA (Powell, 2004).
+For Fortran, we implemented the BFGS and NEWUOA (Powell, 2004) algorithms.

 **SCIPY-BFGS**